sepehr-rs/Sudoku/CONTRIBUTING.md

 - Create your feature branch off `dev`.
 - When your changes are ready, open a Pull Request targeting the dev branch.

-Thanks for helping improve Sudoku! 🙌
+Thanks for helping make Sudoku better!